 1 or 2 soft boiled egg

-5 or 6 ounces of Japanese curly noodles, called Chuka Soba (we use Kame brand, easily purchased on Amazon)
+5 or 6 ounces ramen noodles (we like Japanese curly noodles called Chuka Soba, we use Kame brand, easily purchased on Amazon)

 Meanwhile, prepare the ingredients to add…

 Lightly sear the sausages on both sides in the oil and set aside.

 In the same oil, now flavored by the sausage, very lightly sear the shrimp until they just begin to plump up, remove from the heat, lightly salt, and set aside.